dpalwallet/DPalWallet/README.md

  - Can I find a lost mnemonic?

-  You can find the mnemonic in the show mnemonic page, But if you clear the computer data, that means you can't find it back.
+  You can find the mnemonic in the show mnemonic page, But if you clear the computer data and no backup elsewhere, that means you can't find it back.

 ## Contact Us